Database#

 To delete a group or dataset from the HDF5 file, there is the delete_data()

 method which takes the path in the HDF5 structure as argument.
-For example, to remove all previously added photometric data of PZ Tel B:
+For example, to remove all previously added photometric data of HR 8799 b:

 Important

-Whenever data is added to the HDF5 database with a name tag that already exists, then the existing data is first deleted before the requested data is added to the database.
-For example, if the AMES-Cond spectra are present in the models/ames-cond
+When data is added to the HDF5 database by an existing name tag, then the existing data is first deleted before the requested data is added to the database.
+For example, when the AMES-Dusty spectra are present in the models/ames-dusty

 is executed, then all spectra are first removed from that group before the requested spectra are added.
 Similarly, if the objects/beta Pic b/photometry/Paranal/NACO.Mp

-group contains NACO Mp data of beta Pic b then these data are first removed if that same filter is used by add_object()
+group contains NACO $M’$ data of beta Pic b then these data are first removed if that same filter is used by add_object()

 .